carlospliego/flask-boilerplate/README.md

 ```

 ### Installation
-*This will create a virtual environment, activate the environment, then installs
+*This will first create the necesary make and docker files and will also create a virtual environment,
-dependencies*
+activate the environment, then installs dependencies*
-`make install`
+`make -f init.make && make install`

 ### Installing a python package
 *Please use this command instead of using pip.
 This can be run inside or outside the activated virtual environment.
 This script is a benefit as it freezes requirements into > requirements.txt*